willdfonseca/latex/README.md

  1. [Portuguese](https://www.overleaf.com/read/jxhgpdbkjhwh); and
  2. [Spanish](https://www.overleaf.com/read/rbrcrvkqswnv).

 PS: a special thank to Fernando Diaz, concerning the support on spanish text.
+Muchas Gracias. =]

 > By the way, the proceedings are at http://www.spacustica.pt/acustica2020/pdf/ProceedingsAcustica2020.pdf